Inverse spin-Hall effect and spin-swapping in spin-split superconductors

-From the above, we derive the non-equilibrium charge and spin accumulation across the superconductor resulting from the transversal currents.
+From the above, we derive the non-equilibrium charge and spin accumulations across the ssSC resulting from the transversal currents.
 We choose to fix the spin-splitting field along $\ve{z}$.
-In this case, the energy current always couples to the $z$ polarized spin current, and the charge current always couples to the $z$ polarized spin-energy current.
+In this case, the energy current always couples to the $z$ polarized spin current, and the charge current to the $z$ polarized spin-energy current.
 The $x$ and $y$ polarized spin currents are also coupled together due to the precession of the spin around the spin-splitting field \cite{bergeret_rmp_18}.
-In the following, we present expressions for the transversal currents $\ve{j}^{(1)}$ relevant for the charge and spin accumulations in terms of the injected currents $\ve{j}^{(0)}$.
-These are derived from the Keldysh part of the matrix current in Eq.~\eqref{eq:current_operator}, and are a result of the first and zeroth order terms in the spin-orbit parameter $\alpha$, respectively.
+In the following, we present the transversal currents $\ve{j}^{(1)}$ relevant for the charge and spin accumulations in terms of the injected currents $\ve{j}^{(0)}$.
+These are derived from the Keldysh part of the matrix current in Eq.~\eqref{eq:current_operator}, and result from first and zeroth order terms in the spin-orbit parameter $\alpha$, respectively.

 \prlsection{The inverse spin-Hall effect} In the inverse spin-Hall effect, a transversely polarized spin current is transformed into a transversal charge current resulting in a non-equilibrium charge accumulation across the superconductor \cite{dyakonov_pla_71, hirsch_prl_99}.
-In spin-split superconductors, the charge accumulation can also have a contribution from a spin-energy current with spin polarization parallel to the spin-splitting field \cite{bergeret_rmp_18}.
-We first study how the inverse spin-Hall effect is renormalized in a spin-split superconductor (ssSC) compared to a superconductor (SC) and a normal-metal (NM), and then consider charge accumulations that only occur in the presence of spin-splitting.
+In ssSCs, the charge accumulation can have an additional contribution from a spin-energy current polarized parallel to the spin-splitting field \cite{bergeret_rmp_18}.
+We first study how the inverse spin-Hall effect is renormalized in a ssSC compared to a superconductor (SC) and a normal-metal (NM), and then consider charge accumulations that only occur in the ssSC.

 If the spin polarization of the injected current and the spin-splitting field are both oriented along $\ve{z}$ and perpendicular to the direction of the injected current $\ve{x}$, the transversal charge current is out-of-plane (OOP) and given by